 About Dog Bite Personal Injury Claims

-One recent study found that dog bite injuries account for almost one-third of all homeowner’s insurance claims, adding $570 million annually to insurance costs.
-The study also found that the average per case settlement was $37,214 in 2015, up 94 percent from $27,862 in 2013.
-This can be attributed to the increase in overall healthcare costs, as well as the tendency of dog bite victims to be more proactive in seeking legal representation.
+One recent study found that dog bite injuries account for almost one-third of all homeowner’s insurance claims, adding over $800 million annually to insurance costs.
+The study also found that the average per-case settlement was $37,214 in 2015, up 94 percent from $27,862 in 2013.
+This can be attributed to the increase in overall health care costs, as well as the tendency of dog bite victims to be more proactive in seeking legal representation.

 As with any other personal injury claim, dog bite victims are entitled to compensation for: